jokieleung/jokieleung.github.io/source/_posts/index.md

 My name is Zujie Liang (梁祖杰).
-I'm a second-year master of science student at [Sun Yat-Sen University (SYSU)](https://www.sysu.edu.cn).
-I am currently a Research Intern at **<u>Microsoft</u>**, working on Conversation AI.
+I'm a third-year M.Phil. student at [Sun Yat-Sen University (SYSU)](https://www.sysu.edu.cn).
+I am currently a Research Intern at **Microsoft**, working on Conversation AI.

-My research interests include Deep Learning algorithms and applications, especially Natural Language Processing/Generation, De-biased Learning and Computer Vision.
+My previous research broadly lies at the intersection of Natural Language Processing and Computer Vision, with a focus on three areas: 1) multimodal bias reduction; 2) open-ended Conversational AI; 3) flexible/controllable text generation.
+I am very interested in understanding various human-centric properties of AI models, such as interpretability, generalization, causality, fairness and bias.

-**Note**: I'm in the job market now (will obtain M.S. degree in 2022), please check my <a href="attaches/jokie_resume_EN.pdf" target="_blank">CV</a> for latest update and feel free to contact me via [E-mail](mailto:jokieleung@outlook.com)!
+**Note:** I am open to discussion or collaboration.
+I am also actively looking for a Ph.D. position.
+Please check my <a href="attaches/jokie_resume_EN.pdf" target="_blank">CV</a> for latest update and drop me an [E-mail](mailto:jokieleung@outlook.com) if you’re interested.